kytta/shareon/README.md

 Apart from the URL and title, some networks support extra parameters:

-- add `data-media` to a Pinterest button to customize the pinned picture
+- add `data-media` to a Pinterest or VK button to customize the pinned picture
 - add `data-text` to a WhatsApp or Telegram button to add custom message text
 - add `data-via` to a Twitter button to mention a user